qilin2/datasets/README.md

 - launch_sites

 ### Acknowledgements
-This dataset was created by me via webscraping techinques with the rvest and stringr packages.
+This dataset was created by me via webscraping techniques.

+### Data Extraction
+RVest and Stringr Packages were utilized in R Studio.

 ### FAQS
 - I am not in affiliated in any way, shape, or form with Starlink, SpaceX, and Elon Musk.